R9n/hpp-prevent/README.md

 #### About the author

-Dev, System Analyst, Gamer :D
+Dev, security enthusiast, Gamer :D

 **_LinkedIn_**: www.linkedin.com/in/ronaldo-mp